francisduvivier/discord-local-llm-bot/README.md

   - Impersonate Discord users: Hey @bot what would @FrancisD say to this question: ...
 - Index the whole Ko-Lab Wiki and allow answering questions about the wiki:
   - Eg. Hey @bot is there an event on the wiki next friday?
 Or simpler, is there a project about 3D printing?

+### Deployment
+- Deployment using ansible
+- Deploy to Orange Pi
+- Dockerize

+### Product/Architecture
+- Move to MLC-LLM in order to be able to use orange pi.
+- Redundancy: use kubernetes for redundancy and rolling upgrades
+- Maybe: make this available as a bot that any server can integrate if they provide a openai key.
+- Maybe: Provide an api, messages starting with slash should trigger stuff like set temp and set system prompt.